Designing English Devolution

 The way we are governed in the United Kingdom is changing.

-In Scotland, Wales, Northern Ireland and some parts of England, more powers are being shifted away from Westminster towards devolved bodies and representatives at the local level.
-This raises questions about the future of decentralisation, devolution and democracy in our society.
+In Scotland, Wales, Northern Ireland and some parts of England, more powers are being shifted away from Westminster towards devolved assemblies, parliaments and representatives at the local level, but local people don’t get a say in where it goes.